ministryofjustice/security-guidance/docs/password-managers.md

 In the [NCSC article](https://www.ncsc.gov.uk/blog-post/what-does-ncsc-think-password-managers), they are very careful not to identify or recommend a password manager.
 This ... caution ... is the reason why we don't say much about password managers within the MoJ guidance.

 There are several password managers used within the MoJ.

+For services, or automated build tools, or as a default, the recommendation is to use a password vault such as Amazon Web Services \(AWS\) identity management tools, including AWS Key Management or AWS Systems Manager \(previously known as SSM\).
+Alternative password vaults include Hashicorp Vault and Kubernetes Secrets.

-[LastPass](https://www.lastpass.com/) and [1Password](https://1password.com/) are probably the most popular for personal or team passwords.
-Example password vaults would be Hashicorp Vault, Kubernetes Secrets or AWS Key Management.
+For personal or team passwords, [LastPass](https://www.lastpass.com/) and [1Password](https://1password.com/) are probably the most popular.

-For individual use, have a look at LastPass and 1Password.
 See which one you like best, and try it out.
 When you decide on a password manager, request approval from your line manager to install and use it: "I'm planning to install and use XYZ to manage my passwords, is that OK?".

 See also [Using LastPass Enterprise](using-lastpass.md).